fafpinheiro/TrafficDemo/README.md

   After that i made some sketches as showned one the pictures bellow in order to get a big overview of what the game would need.

-So i started implementing the grid where the objects will be placed, for that i used the Grid sistem already built in unity
+So i started implementing the grid where the objects will be placed, for that i used the Grid system already built in unity